DIY Eco-Friendly Favors

 What you’ll need:

-- Soy wax flakes (can be purchased in bulk in places like here…or at your local candle supply shop since we’re talking green)
+– Soy wax flakes (UPDATE 2014: this has the best price-per-pound that I found: here…or support your local candle supply shop since we’re talking green)

 - Wick (here + here)